3 Key Performance Indicators you should use for Click and Collect

 You would ideally like to see that the customer frequency categories are increasing to a reasonable level.
 If they are not, customer interviews and surveys might help you to understand the reasons behind this and how to address them.

-To calculate this KPI, unique customer identifiers are used.
+To calculate this KPI, we are using unique customer identifiers.
 These can certainly be anonymous as the aim is not to collect individual shopping habits.
 Additionally, use a unique order identifier and the week of collection.
 In order to conduct further analyses as well, it is good to also track date and time of the respective grocery collection.

 Having selected a particular configuration of locker boxes and modules, you would like to see how much of the capacity is actually utilised.
-This KPI is similar to the cabin fill factor for airliners, where you would like to see most of the seats being used and not flying with a half-empty plane.
+This KPI is similar to the cabin fill factor for airliners, where you would like to fill most of the seats and not fly with a half-empty plane.

 Let’s assume that you are using time slots for selecting the collection.
 An important KPI in this case would be the locker box utilisation during peak times.
 Optimal is of course a high utilisation, while at the same time making sure there is room to grow further, and offer pick-up to additional customers.